Eastern Region, Nigeria: Geography

 The Eastern region of Nigeria was geographically located in Southeastern Nigeria.
 It is bordered by the Niger river in the West and has an administrative and cultural border with the Northern region of Nigeria to the north.
 The eastern boundary lies between the border of Nigeria and Cameroon and the southern coast is along the Gulf of Guinea.
 The total surface area of the region was approximately 29400 sqmi.
 In 1965, the region had a population of twelve million people and some areas such as Owerri and those inhabited by the Annangs were one of the most densely populated places in West Africa.
 The Awka region also suffered from soil erosion.

 The region had three types of vegetation.
-The coastal areas in the south is dominated by mangrove swamps and tidal waterways.
+The coastal area in the south is dominated by mangrove swamps and tidal waterways.
 Further north of the swamps is the tropical rainforest, however, over a period of time, many of the leafy trees of the forest were cleared for planting palm trees.
 In the northernmost parts of the region is the guinea savannah.
 Major rivers of the region include rivers of Niger Delta system such as Qua Iboe, Cross River, Orashi River and Imo River.
 Obudu Plateau in the northeastern area, the Oban and Ikom Hills along the eastern boundary with Cameroon were a few of the highlands in the region.